Louise Redknapp: 2018–2024: Heavy Love and Greatest Hits

 On 12 January 2023, Redknapp announced that her Greatest Hits collection, spanning thirty years in the music industry, would be released in June 2023.
 The compilation will contain five new songs, including a cover of Janet Jackson's 1997 single "Together Again".
 In the same month, Louise revealed she had been cast as Teen Angel in the summer 2023 production of Grease.
 Louise released reimagined versions of her singles "Just A Step From Heaven" and "Naked" as promotional singles from her Greatest Hits compilation.
 Her single "High Hopes" was released on 27 April 2023.
 On 1 June 2023, Louise performed in concert at the Shepherd's Bush Empire; Michelle Gayle appeared as a guest and former Eternal bandmate Kéllé Bryan made a surprise appearance on stage to perform 1994 single "Crazy".
 Louise's compilation album Greatest Hits was released on 2 June 2023.

 On 25 September 2023, it was reported that Redknapp and her former bandmate Kéllé Bryan had pulled out of a purported Eternal reunion tour scheduled for 2024 after a row occurred because their former bandmates, sisters Easther and Vernie Bennett, purportedly refused to play at LGBTQ and Pride events over objections that the trans community had "hijacked" Pride.

 2025–present: Confessions

 On 13 February 2025, Louise released the single "Confession", and announced her fifth studio album, Confessions, which was released in May 2025.
 The album debuted at number 8 on the UK Albums Chart Top 100, becoming her first album since 1997's Woman in Me to reach the top 10.
+On 31 December 2025, she performed with Irish singer Ronan Keating on the latter's BBC One New Year's Eve programme, Ronan Keating and Friends: A New Year's Eve Party.